-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 Engineering student Grace Kamau says it's frightening.
 But she also says the failure of developed nations to understand the urgency of the climate crisis shouldn't let countries such as Kenya off the hook.

-"When we as African countries complain that we feel the impact yet we do not set aside enough funds or research into renewable energy we are at the greatest risk for experiencing more of those troubles," she said.
+"When we as African countries complain that we feel the impact yet we do not set aside enough funds or research into renewable energy, we are at the greatest risk for experiencing more of those troubles," she said.

 Kamau also believes individuals can make a difference.

 "You don't have to study engineering to be an engineer," she said.
-"In Kenya I think there's lots to be done and perhaps I'd appeal for us as young people to start looking for smaller strategies and to just make ourselves engineers."
+"In Kenya, I think there's lots to be done, and perhaps I'd appeal for us as young people to start looking for smaller strategies and to just make ourselves engineers."

 A little like the Weather Mtaani volunteers in Kibera.